-The Department of Justice provides the following information about unemployment insurance fraud, as well as several recommended steps to take if individuals suspect their identity was exploited by criminals.
+The Department of Justice provides the following information about unemployment insurance (UI) fraud and several recommended steps to take if individuals suspect criminals exploited their identity.

 The U.S. Secret Service, U.S. Department of Labor-Office of Inspector General, Federal Bureau of Investigation, Homeland Security Investigations, Internal Revenue Service-Criminal Investigation, U.S. Postal Inspection Service, Social Security Administration-Office of the Inspector General, and the U.S. Department of Homeland Security-Office of Inspector General, coordinating with U.S. Attorney’s Offices, are investigating numerous fraud schemes targeting the unemployment insurance (UI) programs of various state workforce agencies (SWAs) across the United States.

 In response to the unprecedented scope of UI fraud, the Department of Justice established the National Unemployment Insurance Fraud Task Force (NUIFTF).
 The NUIFTF is a prosecutor-led multi-agency task force with representatives from FBI, DOL-OIG, IRS-CI, HSI, DHS-OIG, USPIS, USSS, SSA-OIG, FDIC-OIG, and other agencies.
-Members of the NUIFTF are working with SWAs, financial institutions, and other law enforcement partners across the country to fight UI fraud, and consumers should be vigilant in light of these threats and take the appropriate steps to safeguard themselves.
+The NUIFTF is working with SWAs, financial institutions, and other law enforcement partners across the country to fight UI fraud, and consumers should be vigilant in light of these threats and take the appropriate steps to safeguard themselves.

 Who is at risk of becoming a victim?